marcelovcpereira/mvcp-adobe-reverse-proxy/README.md

 ## Improvements:
-- Implement a toggle for enabling/disabling monitoring deployment
 - Implement a K8s Operator
 - Make Cache Control 100% compliant to specification
 - Configure credentials for accessing the Cache